 The paramount consideration in any continued breeding of brachycephalic dogs must be the welfare of the individual dogs and future generations.

 Individual dogs must be given the best chance of living a healthy, pain-free life.
-To reduce the incidence of avoidable conditions that result in a lifetime of discomfort, any brachycephalic bitch or dog being considered for breeding should be assessed using phenotypic assessment and genetic testing, and only bred if they meet the recommended standard.
+To reduce the incidence of avoidable conditions that result in a lifetime of discomfort, any brachycephalic bitch or dog being considered for breeding must be assessed using phenotypic screening, as well as genetic testing where available; they must only be bred if they meet the recommendations below.

 There has been a recent surge in popularity of the brachycephalic dog breeds.
 Selective breeding over successive generations has resulted in phenotypic changes that cause genuine individual suffering and distress.

 Continued selection for a dramatically shortened face has resulted in multiple anatomic changes which cause Brachycephalic Obstructive Airway Syndrome (BOAS), among other issues.1 BOAS affects the animal’s ability to breathe, exercise, thermoregulate, sleep, play and undertake other normal behaviours.
 Selective breeding in some brachycephalic breeds for the presence of a “corkscrew tail” (deformed vertebrae resulting in a twisted tail with reduced length) has resulted in a high incidence of vertebral body abnormalities including hemivertebrae.
 While there are many other heritable health issues associated with brachycephalic breeds, the AVA believes BOAS and vertebral body abnormalities are the two most severe and urgent issues that have the greatest negative impact upon the welfare of individual dogs.
 This is why these two conditions are specifically addressed in this policy.

 Of concern is that many owners taking on these breeds appear to be unaware of the likely health problems and the associated suffering these dogs endure, and the necessity to intervene surgically in many cases to improve quality of life.